-As per the updated COVID-19 Provincial Testing Guidance, confirmatory testing of rapid point-of-care test results is no longer required.
-Any rapid point-of-care molecular test result is considered final as per the COVID-19 Provincial Testing Guidance.
+Please refer to the ministry's COVID-19 Provincial Testing and Treatment webpage for more information.
+Note, confirmatory testing of rapid point-of-care test results is no longer required.
+Any rapid point-of-care molecular test result is considered final.

-35. What accuracy verification is necessary for the ID NOWTM COVID-19 assay?
+35. What accuracy verification is necessary for the ID NOW[TM] COVID-19 assay?

-All ID NOWTM assays must undergo routine device quality control checks when a new person is training to perform testing, when a new shipment is received, when there is a change in lot number, after the device is moved, and after the device software is updated.
+All ID NOW[TM] assays must undergo routine device quality control checks when a new person is training to perform testing, when a new shipment is received, when there is a change in lot number, after the device is moved, and after the device software is updated.
 Pharmacies must also document when quality control checks are being done.